TashfeenAhmed12/INSY695-Group-Project/README.md

 Feature Selected was conducted using Lasso and Random Forest

 # Results
-Following models were trained and compared to find the best model - XGB Classifier,LGBM Classifier, CatBoost, Stacking Classifier
+Following models were trained and compared to find the best model , models compared - XGB Classifier,LGBM Classifier, CatBoost, Stacking Classifier

 Final model selected was CatBoost and it was trained using Optuna with Train-Validation-Test Approach acheiving high accuracy and f1 score